grantfitzsimmons/webportal-spcloud/README.md

 **A Specify manager-level user account is required to use this tool.**

+## Prerequisites

+- Java JRE 8
+    - On Ubuntu, you can run `sudo apt install openjdk-8-jdk`
+- MariaDB
+    - Run `sudo apt install libmariadb-dev` to install the MariaDB client library
+    - After this, run `pip3 install mariadb` to install the MariaDB Python connector
+- Python 3.10 or later

 # Using This Utility

 _These steps assume you are using a Linux or macOS system._